 Lawyer Branding And The Race For Actos Bladder Cancer Clients

 If you were diagnosed with bladder cancer after using Actos and are reviewing your legal options, please see my Actos Bladder Cancer Lawyers page for patients.
-As of June 2012, The Beasley Firm is still accepting cases and filing lawsuits on behalf of Actos consumers.

 I wrote this post for my legal blog, which is ordinarily read by other lawyers.
 Patients looking for legal help should read the Actos page linked above.

 Personal injury law isn’t like running an ordinary business, not even an ordinary law practice, because of the risk involved in taking cases.
 Defective drug and consumer products lawsuits exemplify both extremes of our work: the cases are enormously expensive to pursue and require a tremendous amount of attorney time, but they also have the potential to be lucrative blockbusters.